riteshkumar800/Gridroute-project/README.md

 ---

+**HOW TO USE:->
+- 📍 Add delivery coordinates manually or by clicking on the map(first click on "switch to map view) , then click optimize route , wait for some time ,u will see your optimize route,then click on switch on grid view u will see what path to follow to reach destination(and return on starting) in less distance travelled.
 ## 🧠 Features

-- 📍 Add delivery coordinates manually or by clicking on the map.
 - 🧮 Optimizes delivery route using Manhattan distance.
 - 🔁 Option to return to the starting point.
 - 🗺️ Visualizes the route live on a grid with arrows.